 Some leaders are controlling and directive in their approach.
-However, the most effective leaders and those who create enduring change are those who elicit commitment from within, rather than imposing control from without.
+However, the most influential leaders and those who create enduring change are those who elicit commitment from within,rather than imposing control from without.

 * * * * * * * * * * *

 I have great news for you.
-If you are reading this article, you (yes you!) have leadership abilities.
-Some of you might be hesitant to see yourselves as a leader due to a set of events that may have occurred in your life, or you are comparing your leadership style to one or more of the more known leaders in our society.
+If you are reading this article, you (yes, you!) have leadership abilities.
+Some of you might be hesitant to see yourselves as a leader due to some events that may have occurred in your life, or you are comparing your leadership style to one or more of the more known leaders in our society.

 I have even better news for you.
-If you are committed to learning and growing your leadership skills, you can, and you should start today!
+If you are committed to learning and growing your leadership skills, you can and should start today!
 Engage a leadership coach, read books, and attend seminars and workshops.
-However, you choose to develop your leadership skills, start right now.
+However you choose to develop your leadership skills, start right now.
 Be a leader in your own life!

 Join the newsletter to receive latest news and updates from Black Diamond Leadership

 We hate SPAM.
 We will never sell your information, for any reason.